 Need a faster internet plan?

 One of the best ways to improve your internet speeds is to shop around for a better internet plan.
 That could mean upgrading to a faster plan with your current internet service provider, though it could also mean switching service providers altogether.
-You can check availability on our site to find the best internet in your area.
+You can check internet availability to find the best service in your area.

 The bottom line